arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/09.image-flashing/content.md

 uuu full_image.uuu
 ```

-If you have followed the __Flashing Mode without Carrier__ method to flash an OS image without a carrier, the `uuu` command should be running.
+If you have followed the __Flashing Mode without Carrier__ method to flash an OS or a custom image, the `uuu` command should be active and seeking for the board.
 While the process is active, please unplug and reconnect the USB-C® cable powering the Portenta X8 to allow entering the programming mode of the boot sequence.
 This should trigger the waiting `uuu` task to run the flash process.

 When the flashing operation is finished, you should see a similar result as the following figure: